Turn on the Mixed Reality Cam mode in VR Settings > Stereo Rendering. Cycle through the ‘Display Mirror’ options until it reads ‘Mixed Reality’

 - Change FOV: rctrl + Ins/Del

-The un-rendered area is perfect black (rgb 0,0,0) and the game will not normally output this value, allowing you use to it as a keying color.
+The un-rendered area of the foreground is perfect black (rgb 0,0,0) and the game will not normally output this value, allowing you use to it as a keying color.
 You can change the key color in the options menu.
+You can also used the Alpha mask pane for this purpose.
+Currently foreground translucency is not supported.

 Setting up OBS